-In the 1980s, Ramsey was heavily involved in the foreclosure real estate market, and by the age of 26, he had a rental real estate portfolio worth more than four million dollars.
-However, he lost it all: the Tax Reform Act of 1986 brought about major changes in the real estate market and forced bankers to take a closer look at people they were lending money to – and Ramsey got burned.
+Somewhere along the way, however, he lost it all: the Tax Reform Act of 1986 brought about major changes in the real estate market and forced bankers to take a closer look at people they were lending money to – and Ramsey got burned.
 He lost everything and started over from scratch.

 After that disaster, Ramsey became involved in personal finance advising, founding the Lampo Group (a financial advice group) in 1991 and starting a syndicated radio talk show in 1992.
 Books, media appearances, and seminars soon followed.

 Dave’s message is quite simple: avoid debt at all costs.
-His entire message revolves around escaping debt in all forms, including credit card debt, auto loans, and even home loans.
-If you can’t afford to buy it, you shouldn’t be buying it.
+His entire message revolves around escaping debt in all forms including credit card debt, auto loans, and even home loans.
+If you can’t afford to buy it, you shouldn’t buy it, Ramsey says.

 In order to provide a framework for getting started down this path, Dave offers a series of seven baby steps to follow:

 - Start and complete a “debt snowball,” except for a house mortgage

 - Create a fully funded emergency fund equal to six months of salary